 I'm a current student.
 Can I receive my 1098-T form electronically?

-1098-T forms also are available through WebAdvisor (or Parent WebAdvisor).
-Click on “Accessing my 1098-T form” under the “Financial Information” section.
+1098-T forms also are available through Self Service by logging in using your Quinnipiac credentials.
+Click on Tax Information and select 1098 Information to access your 1098-T statements.
 Due to security concerns, we are unable to email or fax copies of 1098-T forms.
 Please note: copies of your 1098-T will not be mailed, faxed or photocopied for your availability.
-All copies must be obtained from the student's WebAdvisor account.
+All copies must be obtained from Self Service.

 What other resources are available?

-In addition to the 1098-T form, students also may access their “Statement of Account” through WebAdvisor.
-The "Statement of Account” is a useful tool that shows all account activity, including billing charges and payments applied to the account.
-Because the Statement of Account is not specific to tuition, it is merely suggested as an additional aid.
+In addition to the 1098-T form, students also may access their Account Activity through Self Service.
+To access Account Activity, click on Student Finance, then click on Account Activity.
+Account Activity is a useful tool that shows all student account activity, including billing charges and payments applied to the account, by term.
+Because Account Activity is not specific to tuition, it is merely suggested as an additional aid.

 More information about the Statement of Account

 I'm a recent graduate.
-How do I retrieve copies of my 1098-T form if I can no longer access WebAdvisor?
+How do I retrieve copies of my 1098-T form if I can no longer access Self Service?

-If you have recently graduated and can no longer log into WebAdvisor, please give us a call at 203-582-8740 and we can mail your form if you did not receive it at your home address.
+If you have recently graduated and can no longer log into Self Service, please give us a call at 203-582-8740 and we can mail your form if you did not receive it at your home address.
 1098-T forms are mailed to the address on file in the Registrar’s office.

 What are education tax credits?